 Equipment

-Well, it was very dated!
-The 80s called and want their entertainment system back!
-The built-in equipment was old and screen resolution was pretty bad.
-Not all of BA’s 747s have been refurbished (at least half of its fleet) and it showed its age.
-In the modern world where High Definition TVs are readily available, what’s on offer on this aircraft was poor.
+Well, it was very dated.
+The 80s called and want their entertainment system back.
+The built-in kit looked ancient, and the screen resolution was pretty grim.
+Not all of BA’s 747s had been refurbished – at least half the fleet – and this one really showed its age.
+In a world where high-definition TVs are everywhere, the system on this aircraft was poor.

 The top of the range Meridian noise cancelling headphones will pair nicely to a high quality IFE, unfortunately it isn’t the case here!